EthanHeilman/ethanheilman.github.io/x/34/post.md

 The main target of Kronecker's campaign against infinity was the mathematician Cantor[^8] and his work on transfinites.
 Cantor viewed infinity in a much more positive light and he wasn't alone in this reaction.

-> "From [the paradise](https://en.wikipedia.org/wiki/Cantor%27s_paradise) that Cantor created for us no-one shall be able to expel us."
-David Hilbert (1926)[^12]
+> "From [the paradise](https://en.wikipedia.org/wiki/Cantor%27s_paradise) that Cantor created for us no-one shall be able to expel us." - David Hilbert (1926)[^12]

 Cantor's ideas also sparked a theological debate since if the mind can reason about infinity, perhaps the mind can also reason about God[^9].
 Cantor himself was deeply invested in the theological implications of his mathematical work.
 He believed that God was beyond the mind[^13] and thus his mathematical work was not the result of his own effort but rather God was speaking through him.

-This is an inversion of [God of the gaps](https://en.wikipedia.org/wiki/God_of_the_gaps)[^10] where the gaps filled in by God and thus are evidence of God rather than the reverse.
+This is an inversion of [God of the gaps](https://en.wikipedia.org/wiki/God_of_the_gaps)[^10] where the gaps filled in by the God of the filling and the lack of gaps is evidence of God rather than the reverse.
 This echos Descartes'[^15] deeply unsatisfying [Trademark Argument](https://en.wikipedia.org/wiki/Trademark_argument) of the existence of God because finite beings like humans can perceive aspects of God like infinity, we must only be able to perceive[^17] them because God exists.

 > "The idea of infinite substance, or God, must have “proceeded from some substance which really was infinite. [..]
-If a finite thing could produce the idea of an infinite thing, the Meditator reasons, this would violate the principle that there is more reality in a cause than in its effect, since the Idea of God is at the top of the Hierarchy of Ideas." - René Descartes - Meditations on First Philosophy, in which the existence of God and the immortality of the soul are demonstrated (1641)[^16]
+If a finite thing could produce the idea of an infinite thing, the Meditator reasons, this would violate the principle that there is more reality in a cause than in its effect, since the Idea of God is at the top of the Hierarchy of Ideas." - René Descartes, [Meditations on First Philosophy, in which the existence of God and the immortality of the soul are demonstrated (1641)](https://archive.org/stream/descartess-meditations-an-introduction/Descartes%E2%80%99s%20Meditations%20An%20Introduction_djvu.txt)[^16]

 I much prefer the notion put forward by Chesterton that it is gaps themselves which are important.

 > "The whole secret of mysticism is this: that man can understand everything by the help of what he does not understand.
 The morbid logician seeks to make everything lucid, and succeeds in making everything mysterious.
-The mystic[^14] allows one thing to be mysterious, and everything else becomes lucid" - [Orthodoxy by G. K. Chesterton (1908)](https://www.gutenberg.org/files/16769/16769-h/16769-h.htm)
+The mystic allows one thing to be mysterious, and everything else becomes lucid" - [Orthodoxy by G. K. Chesterton (1908)](https://www.gutenberg.org/files/16769/16769-h/16769-h.htm)[^14]

 ## A Final Note

+Versions of this essay sat on my hard drive for the last few years and in private correspondence.
-I don't know what sort of conclusion to draw these threads together[^16] so I'm leaving it as a vibes-based meandering path through some interesting connections in the history of ideas.
+I couldn't find a conclusion to draw these threads together so I'm leaving it as a vibes-based meandering through these ideas.

-This post originally came about because of a conversation with [Madars Virza](https://madars.org/) about my rejection of the Kronecker.
-Versions of this sat on my hard drive for the last few years or in private correspondence.
-I bounced it off of a number of other people over the years.
-The observations of the real number line as taken from conversations with my dad, [Ward Heilman](https://www.bridgew.edu/department/mathematics/dr-ward-heilman).
+This post originally came about because of a conversation with [Madars Virza](https://madars.org/) about my rejection of the Kronecker quote.
+I bounced it off of a number of other people including Andrew Poelstra, Russell O’Connor, Karina Poelstra, Peter Berard over the years.
+The observations of the real number line are taken from conversations with my dad, [Ward Heilman](https://www.bridgew.edu/department/mathematics/dr-ward-heilman).
 Hopefully I got it mostly correct, any errors are my own.

 ### Related Essays